open-viz/installer/charts/grafana-ui-server/README.md

 ## Introduction

-This chart deploys a Kubernetes UI Server on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart deploys a Grafana UI Server on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites